xzhu411/4100Final/README.md

 # 4100Final- sentiment analysis over past 14 years and genres

-The processed_data contain all the data generated from different API.
+The processed_data contains all the data generated from different API.
 To save time, only run the lyrics-processing.ipynb, which has all the sentiment analysis related code.

 ## Files
 - data_generatin.ipynb: to get all the data, including the top 100 songs, their lyrics, their genres information.